High Heels – the Inside Story

 Another excellent time to use the AT is when we visit the dentist, where people experience different levels of discomfort and anxiety whilst receiving treatment.
 It can be very tempting to pull our head back with loads of tension in the neck, whilst holding the jaw open stiffly during dental procedures.
 However, we can use the Technique to keep our jaws more free, to look after our necks and backs and to help ourselves be calmer as we lie in the dentist’s chair.

 Another bonus is that it’s helpful to have something else to think about, other than the drill or whatever bit of metalwork is filling our mouth at the time!
-It can be very reassuring to know that we can use the Alexander Technique to help us cope with a huge range of different situations and conditions.

 The ‘Stiff Upper Lip’ habit